Mikel Lindsaar

 A few things:

 First, the shared cache.
-Jina caches per-user. deshell caches across the network.
+Jina caches per-user.
+Distil caches across the network.
 For AI agents reading common documentation, the hit rates are materially different.

 Second, the MCP server.
-Jina has API endpoints; deshell has npx @deshell/mcp.
+Jina has API endpoints; Distil has a first-party remote MCP endpoint at https://proxy.distil.net/mcp.
 For Claude Desktop users, that’s a real UX difference.

 Fourth, fallback behavior.
-If deshell can’t convert a page, it returns the raw HTML rather than an error.
+If distil can’t deliver markdown, it can return raw HTML passthrough rather than an error.
 Your agent keeps working; it just pays more for that call.
 No dropped requests.

 What’s available today